-E1023 Honors English II 1 credit
+E1023 Honors English II

 Prerequisites: Refer to Honors/AP Guidelines in the General Information section of this guide.
+This is a STAAR EOC tested course.

 In addition to the above listed course description, the following applies to Honors English II: Honors English II has the same strands as English II, with additional and more challenging reading and writing and a focus on more advanced literary and rhetorical analysis in order to prepare students to meet college-level standards set by the AP exams.
-Students will complete major compositions and reading outside of class, timed writings in class, and participate in graded class discussion.
+Students will complete major compositions and reading outside of class, timed writings in class, and participate in graded class discussion with academic integrity.

-ER1021 Basic English II 1 credit
+ER1021 Basic English II